alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 ### Limited Simulation

-The first obvious tweaking of the Simulation Hypothesis is that the Simulators may not want to simulate our universe till we reach the heat death reach their computing limitations at some point: they just want to get to the interesting parts, which for us humans is exactly our own period.
+The first obvious tweaking of the Simulation Hypothesis is that the Simulators may not want to simulate our universe till it reaches the heat death.
+Since their computer will reach their computing limitations at some point, they just want to get to the interesting parts, which for us humans is exactly our own period.